rannnayy/concurrency-control-protocol/README.md

 Method is one of:

 - `simple-locking` for Simple Locking (Exclusive lock only)
-- `simple-optimistic-cc` for Serial Optimistic Concurrency Control (Validation Based Protocol)
+- `optimistic-cc` for Serial Optimistic Concurrency Control (Validation Based Protocol)
 - `multiversion-ts-ord-cc` fir Multiversion Timestamp Ordering Concurrency Control

 ## Usage